A quadratic algorithm for road coloring: The Road Coloring Theorem

-An automaton is \emph{deterministic} if, for each state $p$ and each letter $a$, there is at most one edge starting in $p$ and labeled with $a$.
-It is \emph{complete deterministic} if, for each state $p$ and each letter $a$, there is exactly one edge starting in $p$ and labeled with $a$.
-This implies that, for each state $p$ and each word $w$, there is exactly one path starting in $p$ and labeled with $w$.
-If this unique path ends in a state $q$, we denote by $p \cdot w$ the state $q$.
+An automaton is \emph{deterministic} if, for each state $p$ and each letter $a$, there is at most one edge starting at $p$ and labeled with $a$.
+It is \emph{complete deterministic} if, for each state $p$ and each letter $a$, there is exactly one edge starting at $p$ and labeled with $a$.
+This implies that for each state $p$ and each word $w$ there is exactly one path starting at $p$ and labeled with $w$.
+The end of this unique path is denoted by $p \cdot w$.

 An automaton is \emph{irreducible} if its underlying graph is strongly connected.
-It is \emph{aperiodic} if it is irreducible and if the gcd of the cycles of its graph is equal to $1$\footnote{Note that this notion, which is usual for graphs, is not the notion of aperiodic automata used elsewhere and which refers to the period of words labeling the cycles (see \eg \cite{Eilenberg76B}).}.
+The \emph{period} of an automaton is the gcd of length of its cycles.
+An automaton is \emph{aperiodic} if it is irreducible and of period $1$\footnote{Note that this notion, which is usual for graphs, is not the notion of aperiodic automata used elsewhere and which refers to the period of words labeling the cycles (see \eg \cite{Eilenberg76B}).}.